 While China’s homegrown stealth fighters have captured recent headlines, the country is also making headway with its passenger aircraft.
 The Chinese aviation industry is now working hard to develop its own commercial products to satisfy a burgeoning domestic demand.

 Rob Morris, global head of aviation consultancy FlightGlobal explains:

 China’s air travel sector continues to grow strongly, with total passenger capacity in 2017 expected to be almost eight times greater than in 2000.
 Key drivers here are economic growth and the emergence of a middle class with greater wealth and a desire to travel.

-Last May, China celebrated the inaugural flight of the Comac C919, a narrow-body, 160-seat aircraft it hopes will enable the country to compete with Boeing and Airbus.
-As of September, over 700 C919 aircraft had been ordered by 27 leasing companies or airlines—almost all Chinese.
+In May 2017, China celebrated the inaugural flight of the Comac C919, a narrow-body, 160-seat aircraft it hopes will enable the country to compete with Boeing and Airbus.
+As of the following September, over 700 C919 aircraft had been ordered by 27 leasing companies or airlines—almost all Chinese.

 State-owned, Shanghai-headquartered Comac was founded in 2008 to develop a range of aircraft.
 It recently entered a joint venture with Russia to produce the wide-body C929, and expects to deliver its first ARJ21, a 78-seat regional jet, in 2018.
 The company also has held talks with ailing Canadian plane maker Bombardier about taking a stake in the company.

 Chinese progress in materials technology will help Comac.
 The country’s first commercial-scale production line for T800 carbon fiber, a high-strength product widely used in aerospace, became operational in May 2016.
 It is noteworthy that foreign companies are currently banned from exporting carbon fiber to China by that country’s government.
 While the C919 only uses carbon in its tail and secondary structures, Comac aims for wider use in the C929.